ASEAN unity and the South China Sea

 Singapore’s fake news law: a lesson to Asia in stifling dissent?

-Dr. Gomez provides an insight into the reasons given by states to introduce fake news laws.
+Dr. Gomez on 9 May 2019 provides an insight into the reasons given by states to introduce fake news laws.
 “Using the argument of maintaining social harmony to pass legislation to control hate speech.Operationally, such laws are often used to curb political criticism of long standing regimes.
 You often see this played out during elections”

 Legislation is being introduced across Southeast Asia to combat fake news in the name of preserving social harmony.
 In practice, however, it is too often used by long-sitting regimes as a tool to discredit political opponents ahead of critical events such as elections and referendums.
 As a result, democratic values like freedom of expression and press freedom are directly impacted by legal retaliation to what governments call “fake news” written by their critics.